scala/scala-lang/community/index.md

 * [Scala Times](http://scalatimes.com) weekly Scala newspaper
 * [#ThisWeekInScala](https://medium.com/disney-streaming/tagged/thisweekinscala) weekly Scala newspaper
-* [Scala Love](https://scala.love/) Podcast about the Scala Programming Language and its community
+* [Scala Love](https://scala.love/) Podcast about the Scala programming language and its community
+* [The Scala Logs](https://twitter.com/thescalalogs) Podcast with interviews with developers, open source contributors, subject matter experts, and the like

 Many Scala users are active on Twitter for sharing Scala-related news items and opinions.
 Ask your Scala friends who they follow on Twitter